Zhoukou Henan, China Travel Guide

 Summer (June-August): Hot and humid conditions prevail, having average temperatures of between 25-30°C (77-86°F), frequently exceeding 35°C (95°F).
 July and August bring heavy rainfall from the East Asian monsoon, with intense, brief downpours.

-The East Asian monsoon impacts Zhoukou, leading to hot, humid summers with substantial rainfall, notably in July and August.
+The East Asian monsoon impacts Zhoukou, leading to hot, humid summers with substantial rainfall, notably during July and August.
 These rains sometimes cause localized flooding.
 Travelers monitor local weather reports.

 Summer heatwaves frequently exceed 35°C (95°F).
 Winters bring cold conditions, necessitating insulated clothing.
-Air quality sometimes lowers, especially in winter.
-Checking Air Quality Index (AQI) forecasts and wearing a mask on high pollution days is a good practice, especially for those with respiratory sensitivities.
+Air quality sometimes lowers, notably in the wintertime.
+Checking Air Quality Index (AQI) forecasts and wearing a mask on high pollution days it's advisable, especially for those with respiratory sensitivities.

 Fewer crowds, lower prices.